ColbyBrungard/Geoprocess-by-area/README.md

 	* set bufferA=100 (the buffer distance used to clip the DEM around each shapefile)
 	* set bufferB=20 (the buffer distanced used to trim each derivative)

+	* You will also need to modify the t_srs and -tr flags if you want to change the resulting projection and resolution of the derivatives.
 ```r
 require(rgdal)
 setwd("C:/DEM")